-Since 2008, Fitzgerald has guided the Wildcats to five consecutive bowl berths, most recently in 2012 when NU capped a tremendous 10-win season with a landmark victory over Mississippi State in the TaxSlayer.com Gator Bowl.
+From 2008-12, Fitzgerald guided the Wildcats to five consecutive bowl berths, most recently in the 2012 campaign when NU capped a tremendous 10-win season with a landmark victory over Mississippi State in the TaxSlayer.com Gator Bowl.
 The 2012 'Cats, who played in a New Year's Day bowl game for the third time in five years, earned a No. 17 year-end ranking in the USA Today/Coaches Poll, the best positioning for any Big Ten team.

-The last four senior classes to graduate from the Northwestern football program have set or tied the school record for most career wins by a five-year senior class, with the 2012 group going out as the winningest NU senior class in history with 40 victories to its credit.
+Consequently, four consecutive senior classes to graduate from the Northwestern football program during that timeframe set or tied the school record for most career wins by a five-year senior class, with the 2012 group going out as the winningest NU senior class in history with 40 victories to its credit.
 Likewise, Fitzgerald's Gator Bowl victory on Jan.
 1, 2013, marked the 50th of his career, officially making him the winningest head coach in Northwestern Football history.

-Away from the gridiron, Fitzgerald's players have achieved at the highest levels in the classroom, last fall placing 34 players on the Academic All-Big Ten team and collecting top national honors in the AFCA Academic Achievement Award for the seventh time since 1998.
+Away from the gridiron, Fitzgerald's players have achieved at the highest levels in the classroom, last fall placing a record 36 players on the Academic All-Big Ten team en route to posting a remarkable 3.05 team GPA for the 2013-14 academic year.
+In 2012, Northwestern collected top national honors in the AFCA Academic Achievement Award for the seventh time since 1998.
 Additionally, Fitzgerald's program ranked first among all FBS programs in the recently released multi-year Academic Progress Rating (APR), posting a score of 995 out of a possible 1,000 in the measure of player retention and eligibility.

 NU also goes to great lengths to make a difference in the community.
-Fitzgerald, his family and his players partake in countless charitable events, including NU's annual campus-wide Dance Marathon.
-2009 graduate Eric Peterman received the National ARA Sportsmanship Award for his off-the-field efforts while a Wildcat also has been selected to the prestigious Allstate AFCA Good Works Team® in six of the last seven years (only 11 players from FBS football claim the honor each season).
-Each year, the Wildcats impact their communities through weekly hospital and elementary school visits as well as volunteer efforts with Special Olympics, Misericordia and the NU chapter of Uplifting Athletes, among countless other organizations.
+Fitzgerald, his family and his players partake in countless charitable events, impacting the NU and Evanston communities through their participation in Northwestern Dance Marathon, Special Olympics, Misericordia, the NU chapter of Uplifting Athletes, weekly school and children's hospital visits, and dozens of other organizations.
+Additionally, a Wildcat also has been selected to the prestigious Allstate AFCA Good Works Team® in seven of the last year years (only 11 players from FBS football claim the honor each season), most recently place-kicker Jeff Budzien in 2013.

 As a player in 1995, Fitzgerald was the leader of a suffocating Wildcats defensive unit that led the nation in scoring defense and anchored NU's storybook run to the Big Ten championship and Rose Bowl.
 He capped the year by winning both the Nagurski and Bednarik Awards as the nation's top defensive player and also was the Big Ten, Chevrolet and Sports IllustratedDefensive Player of the Year.
 Fitzgerald accomplished all of this despite suffering a broken leg in the penultimate regular-season game.